 Residents Maintain Autonomy

-In Stone Rehabilitation and Senior Living, 16.21% Percentage of Patients
+In Stone Rehabilitation and Senior Living, 10.68% of Patients

-This tells you the percentage of patients that required more assistance with activities of daily living over time.
+This metric is a measure of the percent of long-term care patients that required more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and eating.

 Ability to Keep Residents Mobile

-In Stone Rehabilitation and Senior Living, 15.75% Percentage of Residents
+In Stone Rehabilitation and Senior Living, 13.36% of Residents

 Hospitalizations